-In view of the above, the transfer of shares shall be documented in the corporate books (i.e., share registry and share transfer books) of the corporation (Sociedade Anônima) or in the books of the designated depository institution, notwithstanding any additional requirements established in CVM specific regulations regarding publicly-held corporations.
+In view of the above, the transfer of shares shall be documented in the corporate books (i.e., share registry and share transfer books) of the corporation (Sociedade Anônima) or in the books of the designated depository institution, notwithstanding any additional requirements established in CVM'a specific regulations regarding publicly-held corporations.
 In relation to limited liability companies (Sociedades Limitadas), the transfer shall be documented by means of an amendment to the articles of association, which shall be registered with the competent Board of Trade.
 Brazilian tax legislation does not provide for transfer taxes to be levied over transfer of shares transactions.
 It is important to mention, however, that seller may be required to pay capital gains tax over the difference between the tax cost and the realized amount in connection with the sales event.

-23. Are hostile acquisitions a common feature?
+24. Are hostile acquisitions a common feature?

-Hostile takeovers are still rare in Brazil, considering most public companies have a controlling shareholder or controlling group.
-Due to the recent increase in companies with dispersed ownership or minority control, the expectation is that such takeover bids will become more frequent.
+Hostile takeovers remain relatively rare in Brazil, largely because most public companies are controlled by a single shareholder or a controlling group.
+However, due to the recent increase in companies with dispersed ownership or minority control, the expectation is that hostile takeover bids will become more common in the future.

-24. What protections do directors of a target company have against a hostile approach?
+25. What protections do directors of a target company have against a hostile approach?